thor-harsh/Project--Hadoop-31/README.md

 <table>

 **In this project We will use Spark with Python to do an amazing stuff.
-We have used spark streaming to count the total number of status code in the access log**.<br></br>
+We have used spark streaming to count the total number of status code in the log folder which have access_log.txt file**.<br></br>

 **Before jumping to the code lets understand Spark first**...<br></br>